Magdaleeena/Eventico_backend/README.md

 - `DELETE /api/events/:id` → Delete an event you created (admin only)

-- `POST /api/events/:id/signup` → Sign up for an event
+- `POST /api/events/:id/signup` → Sign up for an event (auth required)

-- `POST /api/events/:id/unsignup` → Cancel signup for an event
+- `POST /api/events/:id/unsignup` → Cancel signup for an event (auth required)

 ---